Schools detection module algorithms

 Kurtosis

-Kurtosis is a statistic that is used to measure the "flatness" or "peakedness" of a set a of data.
+Kurtosis is a statistic that is used to measure the "flatness" or "peakedness" of a set of data.
 See About kurtosis and Kurtosis algorithm.

 See also

-Notes about schools detection
+Notes about school detection

-Schools module references
+School Detection module references

-Schools detection while live viewing algorithm
+School detection while live viewing algorithm